flutter/codelabs/photos-sharing/final/README.md

 ## Getting started

-Check out the `main` branch of this repository and follow the steps on https://codelabs.developers.google.com/codelabs/google-photos-sharing to get started.
+Check out the `photos-sharing/initial` directory of this repository and follow the steps on https://codelabs.developers.google.com/codelabs/google-photos-sharing to get started.

 ## License